lab11/polypoint/calibration/README.md

 well-known distances from each other.
 The calibration scripts currently assume that nodes are placed in a triangle each 1 m apart.

 The TriPoint software includes the code needed to run calibration.
-Putting the node in calibration mode requires writing the calibration node index to the `0x3159` characteristic.
+To do calibration with TriTag or TriTag compatible hardware, flash the `tritag` nRF51822 BLE application on the TriTag.
+Then, putting the node in calibration mode requires writing the calibration node index to the `0x3159` characteristic.
 There are three "roles" (0,1,2) that nodes can be assigned during calibration.
 Calibration roles are set by writing